-And because there is a considerable amount of value we’ve accumulated, we thought there must be a way we can share our valuable learnings with anyone who’s interested—right?
+And because there is a considerable amount of value we’ve accumulated, we thought there must be a way we can share our valuable learnings with anyone who’s interested, right?
 There must be!

-Starting a Publishing Company & Community
+Starting a Publishing Company and Community

 So when Colin Wright approached us with his idea for Asymmetrical Press, we excitedly jumped on board.
-The three of us knew the same thing myriad others already knew: the publishing system is broken and we couldn’t’ve “made it” had we relied on the old model.
+The three of us knew the same thing myriad others already knew: the publishing system is broken, and we couldn’t’ve “made it” had we relied on the old model.

 Think of Asymmetrical as a three-legged table: Community.
 Press.
 Studio.

 The Asymmetrical Community launched first, just last week (May 2012), as a hub for people looking to polish their published work (whatever kind of publishing they might be involved with), or learn the publishing industry from scratch.
 It’s a place to make connections with other publishers, share your work with others for feedback, and learn from each other’s experiences (everything from technical issues like publishing your work on the Kindle store, to grand strategies like publishing your work to eventually replace your full-time income).
 In its short tenure, the community has flourished, enjoying active involvement from people all over the publishing map.
 Poets and nonfiction writers.
 Bloggers and novelists.
 Journalists and screenwriters.
 People who are actively looking for agents and folks who have decided to self-publish.
 Authors looking to make writing their full-time gig and part-time hobbyists.